belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `RPE` example

-`DPL` Yes, security constraint are used to justify poor UX - like Slack.
+`DPL` Yes, this is why security constraint can NOT be used to justify poor UX - look at Slack, for instance.
+You don't even a password, and it's still secured!

 (pause)